AzeBah/discord-irc/README.md

 - Working sending message to the discord channel
 - Keep the 50 last messages in the memory (less ram usage :p)

+# To-Do-List
+- Command to delete a specific amount of messages in the channel
+- Log with a token (user and/or bot token)

 # How-To-Use
 1) Download this folder - https://github.com/AzeBah/discord-irc/releases/tag/1